JohnDruhan/clientPanelFirebase/README.md

 ## How to Load the App

-You can run a hosted version of the app here: TBT
+You can run a hosted version of the app here: https://clientpanel-970d4.firebaseapp.com/login

 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)